 Our program ran on April 8, 2020 in space on the ISS.
 This is a beautiful and big icing on the cake, which is the based on our work and Freelo.

-They came to our school, made a presentation for those interested and we took the time to think.
-I have been running a programming lessons at our school for several years.
-We use C language and a personal computer.
-The idea of "switching" the lessons from "C" to Python came up on its own.
-Every year we start lessons from the beginning with new applicants.
+They came to our school, made a presentation for those interested, and we took time to think about it.
+I've been running a programming club at our school for a few years.
+We use the C language and a personal computer.
+The idea ”to switch" the club from ”C" to Python offered itself.
+Every year we start the club from scratch with new people.
 So this year we all started from scratch, including me.
-I didn't know either Python or Raspberry, but I promised to teach them all.
-It seemed that our "rocket" would explode right on the launch pad.
+I knew neither Python nor Raspberry, but I promised to teach them all.
+It looked like our ”rocket" was going to explode right off the launch pad.

 According to the propositions, the team can have 2-6 members.
 In the beginning, there were almost two teams interested and we considered creating them.
 Over time, however, the number of students has stabilized at six, and we would rather form one larger team than two small ones.